hasemac/tokamak_equilibrium/README.md

 ## How to check the calculation result

+### Equilibrium calculation

 Equilibrium calculation is executed with the following command.
 All the calculation results are assigned to the variable cond as a python dictionary type.

 ```shell
 cond = sb.calc_equilibrium(condition)
 ```

+### Negative pressure

+If the calculation did not converge due to negative plasma pressure, please try to increase the vertical fields, or try to move plasma initial position r0 to outward.

+### Calculated parameters

 You can see what was calculated with '.keys()', which is a method to obtains a key list.